d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 ## 5. Internal structured occupancy

+The support functional already shows that a purely geometric storage-side count is too crude.
 The large-\(a\) storage term should not be interpreted as empty geometric occupancy.
 It is better interpreted as an excitation-side closure/storage burden: the effective depth to which a sustained localized mode occupies the available closure capacity of the medium.

 To avoid overcommitting to literal integer submode counts, replace the storage-side count by a continuous factor \(Q_{\mathrm{occ}}\).
-In the present draft \(Q_{\mathrm{occ}}\) is treated phenomenologically: it is not a new displacement source term and not a vacuum-energy-density variable, but a dimensionless effective closure/storage loading factor for the excitation.
-The closure functional becomes
+In the present paper \(Q_{\mathrm{occ}}\) is not a new displacement source term and not a vacuum-energy-density variable.
+It is a dimensionless effective closure/storage loading factor for the excitation.
+More sharply than in the earlier note-stage draft, however, it should not be read as a free placeholder with no physical target.
+Its natural physical role is to parametrize the collective dressing that separates an isolated closure scale from a bulk packed-matter support scale.

+That distinction is already suggested by the Route A picture.
+The isolated support scale sits near

+\[
+a_{\mathrm{iso}} \approx 0.75\,\mathrm{fm},
+\]

+while bulk nuclear matter is characterized by the familiar packing law

+\[
+R = r_0 A^{1/3},
+\]

+with \(r_0\) the per-nucleon bulk packing radius.
+In the present reading these are not competing radius definitions for the same state.
+They are two different support regimes: an isolated closure scale and a collective packed support scale.
+The purpose of \(Q_{\mathrm{occ}}\) is to carry, in dimensionless form, the closure/storage dressing that moves the preferred support from the isolated regime toward the bulk one.

+The closure functional therefore becomes

 \[
 E_{\mathrm{cl}}(a) = \frac{m c^2}{2} \left[ \alpha_{\mathrm{tr}}\left(\frac{\ell_C}{a}\right) + \alpha_{\mathrm{cyc}}\,Q_{\mathrm{occ}}\left(\frac{a}{\ell_C}\right) \right].